Iranians in Malaysia say banks close their accounts as U.S. sanctions bite

 Although Malaysian banks seemed to be more cautious in dealing with Iranians than those elsewhere, some Iranians and one embassy official said, there were “mass closures” in the Southeast Asian country in recent months.

-The banks were being “more Catholic than the Pope”, said university lecturer Behrang Samadi, who is among an estimated 10,000 Iranians living in Malaysia and learnt in August that his bank, CIMB (CIMB.KL), would close his 14-year-old account.
+The banks were being “more Catholic than the Pope”, said university lecturer Behrang Samadi, who is among an estimated 10,000 Iranians living in Malaysia and learnt in August that his bank, CIMB, would close his 14-year-old account.

 “In Western countries, there is no problem opening bank accounts,” he added.
 “They are only sensitive about money transfers, especially in big amounts.”